Boston Harbor Cruises and Tours

 Most Harbor cruises last from about 45 minutes to 2 or 3 hours.
 This means that even if you only have a small amount of time, you may still be able to fit one into your schedule.

-Boston's oldest and largest cruise company is the aptly named Boston Harbor Cruises (BHC), whose boats have been plying New England waters since 1926 - except during World War II, when the founder served as a U.S. Navy Seabee.
+The city's oldest and largest cruise company is the aptly named Boston Harbor Cruises (BHC), whose boats have been plying New England waters since 1926 - except during World War II, when the founder served as a U.S. Navy Seabee.

-BHC operates many of the most popular Boston Harbor cruises, all of which leave from Long Wharf, between the New England Aquarium and the Boston Marriott Long Wharf.
+BHC operates many of the most popular Boston Harbor cruises, all of which leave from Long Wharf, between the New England Aquarium and the Marriott Long Wharf.

-Here are several harbor cruises ranging from sedate to wild to consider:
+Here are several harbor cruises ranging from sedate to wild to consider.

 Historic Sightseeing Cruise